the-wise-monkey/observability/README.md

 ## 🤝 Contributing

-1. Follow the coding standards defined in `.cursorrules`
+1. Follow repository standards in `README.md` and project rules
 2. Test changes with the full stack
 3. Update documentation for new features
 4. Ensure backward compatibility